 Because of how critical SEO marketing is to businesses across a wide range of industries, mastering SEO concepts and applying those principles to an effective campaign is vital for successful companies; however, multiple moving targets must be considered when developing and executing a campaign.
 This makes SEO mastery challenging for a typical business owner; outsourcing this critical task to an SEO freelancer is often cost-effective for businesses.

 Develop Essential Skills

 SEO freelancers should be familiar with at least the fundamentals of website design.
-If you have never developed a website yourself, such as for a home-based business blog, you may begin developing essential SEO skills by building a small website on your own.
-Otherwise, there are various videos and online courses available for free or for minimal cost.
-These can open your eyes to all of the back-end features built into website designs that impact search engine optimization.
+If you have never developed a website, such as a home-based business blog, you may begin developing essential SEO skills by building a small website on your own.
+Otherwise, various videos and online courses are available for free or minimal cost.
+These can open your eyes to all the back-end features built into website designs that impact search engine optimization.

-Beyond understanding the back-end elements, you need to educate yourself as comprehensively as possible about search engine algorithms and strategies.
-The good news is that there is a wealth of information available for you to access at no cost online.
+Beyond understanding the back-end elements, you must educate yourself about search engine algorithms and strategies as comprehensively as possible.
+The good news is that a wealth of information is available for you to access at no cost online.
 You need to devote time and energy to your education.
 Keep in mind that search engine algorithms are updated frequently.
 While many of these updates are minor, you must keep tabs on all of them to be as effective as possible in your new position as an SEO freelancer.

 SEO experts analyze vast amounts of data to create an initial strategy for each client.
-This analysis will guide your keyword selection as well as your execution of the developed strategy.
+This analysis will guide your keyword selection and your execution of the developed strategy.
 However, data analysis must continue so that the process can be refined going forward.
-Data analysis and critical thinking skills can be challenging to develop, so your ability to grow in these areas as needed is crucial.
-There are several tools that you can access for keyword research, website analysis, and link analysis.
-Even with these tools in action, however, you must still accurately and thoroughly analyze the data.
+Data analysis and critical thinking skills can be challenging to develop, so your ability to grow in these areas is crucial.
+You can access several tools for keyword research, website analysis, and link analysis.
+Even with these tools in action, you must still accurately and thoroughly analyze the data.